maia-posternack/maia-posternack/README.md

 I am passionate about finding the intersections between computer science, math, and design, and would love to collaborate.

-Reach out to me on [LinkedIn](https://www.linkedin.com/in/maia-posternack/) or maiaposternack@gmail.com.
+Reach out to me on [LinkedIn](https://www.linkedin.com/in/maia-posternack/) or email me at maiaposternack@gmail.com.